odysseus7X/Easy21/README.md

 ### • What are the pros and cons of bootstrapping in Easy21?

+Pros:-
+Helps in reducing variance.
+Better credit assignment as value is updated after each step.
+Can be done online as no need to wait till the end of the episode.

+Cons:-
+Increased bias.
+More dependent on the initial values.

 ---

 ### • Would you expect bootstrapping to help more in Blackjack or Easy21?
 Why?

+Easy21.
+It has longer episodes on average as compared to that of blackjack.
+Bootstrapping shows greater effect when it is done on episodes with larger no. of steps.

 ---

 ### • What are the pros and cons of function approximation in Easy21?

+Pros:-
+Less memory usage.
+Faster calculation as it has lesser no. of parameters.

+Cons:-
+Cannot attain true optimum value.

 ---

 ### • How would you modify the function approximator suggested in this section to get better results in Easy21?

+Can use better appproximators like neural networks.
+Increasing the no. of parameters will also lead to better approximation.